Updated · Jun 09, 2023

 With dynamic sites the transaction is one-way – users see the content as a customer (News websites).
 With web apps, users interact with the site and have an influence over their experience.
 The website “adjusts” to every user and shows them relevant content.

 Blogs, on the other hand, may not be so technically sophisticated.
 Still, they make up for it in terms of pure numbers.
-Blogging stats now show there are over 2 billion blogs on the Web.
+According to the latest blogging stats, about 7.5 million new posts are created every single day!

 Having that many websites around would be a pretty big waste of effort if we didn’t have a way to access them.
 That’s why we have domain names, which, generally speaking, represent the name of the website.

 Domain extensions vary a lot.
 And I mean A LOT!
 The average user is usually only aware of the most common ones – like .com, .net, .gov and so on.
 But did you know there are more than 1500 domain extensions?
 I bet you didn’t.
 Until recently, me neither.